ZealousGeneticist/cartogene/README.md

 Your final list should be in another text file called <faceted_inact_node_network.tsv>, unless you wish to name it something else, in which case you simply add -o <my_output> to the above command and it will come out as <my_output> .

+***If you are using a machine like a supercomputer where you do not have permissions to install packages to the python folder which are needed for this program, make sure to run this command after MANUALLY installing the required packages.
+A fix for this so you don't need to manually do that is coming soon for the less permissioned among your machines.***

+**python3 cartogene_standalone.py -i <your_chem_file> -z**

 ### Advanced User Guide
 Here are the optional commands that can be utilized for cartogene:
 + **Input File**